What are dental implants?

 At Atlas Dental Specialists, we are able to offer dental implants to patients presenting with failing teeth, a missing tooth or teeth, or even patients looking to provide better stability to an existing denture.
 Dr. Mangini has even been able to help patients who have been previously told dental implants were not possible.
 While some patients may require procedures to supplement the amount of natural bone to support a dental implant, there are very few instances where dental implants are not possible.

 What are the advantages of implant dentistry?

 If you are wondering why more patients are becoming interested in this innovative technology, here are the top benefits of dental implants:

 - Prevents bone loss in the jaw area

-- Enables natural speech and restores normal chewing ability
+- Allow for natural speech and the restoration of normal chewing ability

 - Implants cannot decay like natural teeth

 - Require the same hygiene care as natural teeth